James Hamilton, 1st Duke of Hamilton

 James Hamilton, 1st Duke of Hamilton (19 June 1606 – 9 March 1649), known as the 3rd Marquess of Hamilton from March 1625 until April 1643, was a Scottish nobleman and influential political and military leader during the Thirty Years' War and the Wars of the Three Kingdoms.

 Young Arran

 James was born in 1606 at Hamilton Palace in Lanarkshire, the son of James, 2nd Marquess of Hamilton, and the Lady Ann Cunningham, daughter of James, 7th Earl of Glencairn.
 Following the death of his insane great-uncle James, Earl of Arran, in 1609, the infant was styled Earl of Arran.

 Heir to the throne of Scotland

 The young Earl of Arran's close ancestor was the Princess Mary, daughter to James II of Scotland and Mary of Guelders.
-After the death in 1612 of Henry Frederick, Prince of Wales, James became third in line to the throne of Scotland, after Charles, Duke of Rothesay, and his sister Elizabeth.
+After the death in 1612 of Henry Frederick, Prince of Wales, eldest son of King James VI and I, the Earl of Arran became third in line to the throne of Scotland, after the King's surviving children, Charles, Duke of Rothesay (later Charles I of England and Scotland), and Elizabeth, who became Queen of Bohemia in 1613.